epfl-ada/ada-2022-project-yiyisoda/README.md

 Q5: In order to find recuring topics for a specific gender，topic modelling on gender is done to extract keywords around two genders.

-Q6: create a correlation matrix with gender distribution for writer and director is done with the other features describing the gender gap.
+Q6: Analyse distribution of the Bechdel Test Scores with pie and bar plots

 In dept description of how to analyse movie plots for Q1 & Q5:
 1. Split plot description into sentences describing female/ male character according to pronoun or name
-2. Extract verbs/ adjectives/ nouns with https://spacy.io/ or https://www.nltk.org/
+2. Extract verbs/ adjectives/ nouns with https://spacy.io/
-3. Stemming & Lemmatizing words: reduce words to their root (e.g., “helping” and “helper” share the root “help.”) with https://www.nltk.org/
+3. Lemmatizing words: reduce words to their root (e.g., “helping” and “helper” share the root “help.”) with https://www.nltk.org/
-4. Categorizing extracted words according with https://github.com/Ejhfast/empath-client / or by training own model: https://radimrehurek.com/gensim/models/ldamulticore.html
-5. Frequency Distribution on how often a word appears: https://www.nltk.org/ or with word cloud: https://github.com/amueller/word_cloud
+4. Frequency Distribution on how often a word appears with word cloud: https://github.com/amueller/word_cloud

 # Pipeline
 ![image](https://github.com/epfl-ada/ada-2022-project-yiyisoda/blob/main/pipeline.png)